 It is better to spend $20m on a study that shows something real, than $1.2m on a study that will mislead and may even harm.

-I’ve always distrusted studies using FFQ’s as their means of accumulating data: now, after reading Dr. Daniells’ article, I distrust them just a little more.
+I’ve always distrusted studies using FFQ’s as their means of accumulating data: now, after reading the piece by Dr. Daniells, I distrust them just a little more.